“No Safe Spaces”: Carolla - Prager flick calls out violent snowflakes big time

 Carolla’s deftly humorous touches serve to lighten the atmosphere of this otherwise serious examination of the left’s systematic attack on this country’s Bill of Rights.
 For that reason, the subject matter seems to go down more easily than it does in some of Dinesh D’Souza’s otherwise excellent documentary films.

-Prager provides value-added as well, but in a more traditionally serious fashion, although his interactions with Carolla do generally cause him to lighten up a bit.
+Prager provides value-added as well but in a more traditionally serious fashion.
+Prager’s interactions with Carolla do generally cause him to lighten up a bit.
 In sum, the lighter touch this film takes when dealing with its unfortunate and sometimes depressing subject matter makes the whole exercise go down much easier than it might have otherwise.

 Those seriously interested in a more realistic take on the left’s concerted attack against our First Amendment rights would do well to check “No Safe Spaces” out.

-This film offers a real “safe space” for real Americans to reaffirm their First Amendment rights
+This film offers a “safe space” for real Americans to reaffirm their First Amendment rights

 Everyone needs a “safe space” to both hear and express opposing ideas, in the sense that those ideas should be heard and respected even if many listeners disagree with them.
 By forcing only one set of opinions on Americans, especially the young, the left by design produces half-formed young adults.
 They lack the capacity to distinguish oppressive politics from egalitarian politics.